-Best Paper by a Doctoral Student Prize 2020
+Best Paper by a Doctoral Student

 The prize is open only to fully paid-up members of the Society who are Doctoral students.
 Where a paper has more than one author, all authors eligible for membership of the Society under its rule 3 must be members, and all co-authors must be Doctoral students (whatever their discipline).
 The decision as to eligibility of any co-authors will be taken by the Membership Secretary, whose decision will be final.
 The definition of Doctoral students for the purpose of this prize is someone who is currently registered on a doctoral-level research programme.
 Honorary doctorates are not included.

 • Must have been submitted through Oxford Abstracts one week before the start of the Conference in the relevant year (see Guidance note 1 for the deadline in the relevant year).

 • Must not have been published previously or have been accepted for publication.

 Must present an oral version of the paper at the Annual Conference either in-person or virtually.
 See further Guidance notes 1 and 2.

 Quality, in terms of

-Contribution to scholarship
+• Contribution to scholarship

-Clarity and style
+• Clarity and style

 Where a Convenor or Chair is unable to judge, for example, where there is a conflict of interest, he or she will nominate another member of the Section to act as an alternate (see further Guidance note 3).

-The judges will be the President of the Society, the Subject Sections Secretary and a nominee of the Editors of Legal Studies.
+The judges will be the President of the Society, the Subject Sections Secretary, and a nominee of the Editors of Legal Studies.
 Where any is unable to act, the Executive Committee may nominate an alternate.
 There is no link to publication in Legal Studies arising from this award, but any winner would be welcome to submit their paper for consideration by the Society’s journal.

 The judges reserve the right not to present the award and neither they nor the Society will enter into correspondence about the decisions.

 Any issues relating to the application of the entry conditions and criteria for the prize shall be determined by the Subject Sections Secretary and the President whose joint decisions will be final.

-1. In 2020, the deadline is Monday 24th August.
+1. In 2023, the deadline is Friday 23rd June 2023.